developerkevin/Ethereum-Classic-FAQ/README.md

 ### What is ether?

-Ether and ETC is the native currency used to fuel the Classic Platform.
+Ether or ETC is the native currency used to fuel the Classic Platform.
 In order for any function to occur on the blockchain, including the execution of Smart Contracts, Dapps, and any other transactions there needs to be gas to fuel it along.
 Ether or ETC is the gas for the network.
 It is used to pay for computation within the EVM.
 This is done indirectly by purchasing gas for ether as explained in gas.

 In addition to serving as fuel for the Ethereum blockchain, Ether can be used as a token for Ethereum-platform-based utilities, as a global currency to pay for goods and services, and also as an investment with store of value properties.